Buy weights online: get your home gym up to speed with these kettlebell, dumbbell and multi-gym deals

 It's hard to believe that the whole world has been under lockdown for two months now but at least it gave enough time for everyone to built their ultimate home gyms.
 And what else would you buy first than the best kettlebells and best dumbbells, right?
 Sought-after models like the Bowflex Selecttech 1090i dumbbells or the equally versatile Bowflex SelectTech 840 kettlebell are still unavailable, but if you're vigilant – and quick – enough, you can still find excellent home weight deals at selected retailers like Fitness Superstore, Argos, JTX Fitness and more.
 Even Amazon has some great home weight deals on sometimes!

-• Where to buy treadmills online: the best exercise bike, rowing machine and fitness equipment deals with home delivery
+• Buy treadmills online: the best exercise bike, rowing machine and fitness equipment deals with home delivery

 Our newest find of great retailers who previously went unnoticed is JTX Fitness.
 We already knew they had a range of cardio machines but as it turned out, they stock resistance training equipment, such as kettlebells and dumbbells, and many of them are also in stock!
 Better head over now and buy while you can.